 “The key to getting your email open rates up is to start with an emoji, followed by the recipient’s first name in the subject line of your email.
 In my experience, this leads to open rates of over 50% on opt-in email lists!
 Since writing an email subject line is a test to see what catches the recipient’s attention, emojis in a subject line can help with that.

 “A clever emoticon or emoji can express personality and set off a light-hearted mood.
 In other words, it may come across as more relatable to someone who doesn’t know you personally.
 When you reach someone on an emotional level, there’s a better chance they’ll want to get to know you better.
 From that point forward, this person becomes much more willing to read your message and even respond back.” – Sam Campbell, Founder of Reddiquette

-"Design is important when it comes to email marketing.
-I've lost count of the number of emails I've opened on my mobile phone that aren't optimized for mobile.
-In 2022 and beyond, this just doesn't cut it.
+“Design is important when it comes to email marketing.
+I’ve lost count of the number of emails I’ve opened on my mobile phone that aren’t optimized for mobile.
+This just doesn’t cut it.
 81% of people read emails on their mobile.

 “Keep fonts large enough that they can be read on a mobile device.
 Don’t include too many images or videos in your emails.
 Compress all media.
 And more importantly, make sure your call-to-action buttons stand out.
 Doing this will help you on your way to successful email marketing campaigns.” – Ravi Davda, CEO of Rockstar Marketing

 “Set up a new email account and subscribe to the email lists of all the competitors and companies that you respect.
 Over time, you’ll be sent emails from those company’s automated flows as well as their email blasts.
 You can use their subject lines for inspiration for your own emails and by looking at when and how they space their emails, start to determine what the optimal email send strategy is for your business.” – Mark Chen, Founder and CEO of BillSmart